Submerged - Transgression (Rising Waters)

 ‘‘a relative rise in sea level resulting in deposition of marine strata over terrestrial strata.
 The sequence of sedimentary strata formed by transgressions and regressions provides information about the changes in sea level during a particular geologic time’’

-Production of the time-based visual essay features an approach based on a combination of fieldwork, archival research, creative conversation and inter-media collage.
+Production of the time-based visual essay features an approach based on a combination of fieldwork, archival research, creative conversation and filmic observation.
 Drawing on topics of place-attachment, environmental change, and water dynamics, the exploration is rooted in physical, social and cultural relationships between land and sea.
 In an era that many now term the Anthropocene, it can be argued that we face the prospect of human-influenced marine transgressions.
 Using strategies of poetic juxtaposition and contrast,the scope of work includes deep time, ice-ages/sea-levels, tidal cycles, the proposed Severn and Avon barrages, recent investigations of prehistoric ‘Doggerland’ under the North Sea, and strategic issues of coastal erosion/defence/managed realignment.
-The hybrid composition will incorporate photographic and other visual content, accompanied by voice, song and soundscape - weaving together original and archival material to create an imaginative bridging and transgressing of both disciplinary thinking and the culture of possessive individualism that underpins it.
+The hybrid composition will incorporate voice, song and soundscape - weaving together original and archival material to create an imaginative bridging and transgressing the limitations of disciplinary thinking.

-Transgression (Rising Waters) is closely linked to Lyons' longer-term Arts Council England supported project, Submerged - Drowned Lands, which, in a similar vein, explores geopoetic and durational aspects of place-specific creative practice.
+Transgression (Rising Waters) is closely linked to my longer-term Arts Council England supported project, Submerged - Drowned Lands, which, in a similar vein, explores geopoetic and durational aspects of place-specific creative practice.